Last updated on May 20th, 2023 at 06:00 pm

 Haven’t you ever wondered why Tiktok that was created in 2016 got 689 million monthly users this year?
 That’s some crazy figures and speed, right?

-According to Wyzowl, 66% of online shoppers agreed that they prefer to see a video product description than reading it.
+According to Wyzowl, 66% of online shoppers agreed that they prefer to see a video product description than reading captions.
 That’s because video or anything in motion appeals to the human brain.

 Attach a short well-scripted video to each of the products on your online store.
 This is one of the high-converting, yet overlooked ecommerce strategies.